Master of Education in Special EducationMajor: SPE

 Program Webpage: http://louisville.edu/education/degrees/med-se

-The goal of the program is to offer a Master's degree that will advance one’s knowledge and further their expertise in a specialty area.
+The goal of the program is to offer a Master's degree that will advance one’s knowledge and further expertise in a specialty area.
 Through this program students will increase their understanding of individuals with Autism/Pervasive Developmental Disorder (PDD) across the lifespan.
 They will learn to use alternative communication systems to address the needs of persons with Autism/PDD.

 This degree is designed for master's degree candidates who may be advancing their current teaching certification or whose goals are in the area of early childhood/special education, specifically comprehensive-care centers, institutions, hospitals, clinics, day care centers, preschools, and community programs.

 Admission Requirements/Entry Assessment: Admission to School of Interdisciplinary and Graduate Studies; baccalaureate degree or its equivalent from an accredited institution; two letters of recommendation; minimum combined score of 800 on the GRE; Test of English as a Foreign Language (TOEFL) required of all international students from countries in which English is not the native language; and 2.75 cumulative GPA; personal statement (Ideas to Action Unit Dispositions Rubric and Ideas to Action Holistic Construct Rubric completed by Special Education Screening Committee using personal statement; signed Professional Code of Ethics/Technology User Agreement/Statement of Understanding of Admissions Guidelines; and background check as required by work setting.

 |Inquiry (Critical Thinker) (6 hours)|